thalient-ai/Security-Engineering/README.md

 **Why This Project Matters**

 Cybersecurity standards and guidance are a crucial mechanism for engineering better, more secure systems and managing risk.
-However, this information is often provided in non-usable formats (e.g., embedded tables within a .pdf) or spread across many different documents or sources, making it difficult to utilize effectively.
+However, this information is often provided in non-usable formats (e.g., embedded tables within a .pdf) or spread across many different documents or sources, making it difficult to utilize effectively or evaluate holistically.
 This project addresses these challenges by:

 - **Centralizing Data:** Aggregating data from disparate documents and sources.
 - **Enhancing Usability:** Converting data into CSV files that can be easily manipulated and analyzed.